awsdocs/aws-systems-manager-user-guide/doc_source/mw-walkthrough-console.md

 1. \(Optional\) For **Owner information**, specify your name or work alias\.
 Owner information is included in any Amazon CloudWatch Events raised while running tasks for these targets in this maintenance window\.

-   For information about using CloudWatch Events to monitor Systems Manager events, see [Monitoring Systems Manager Events with Amazon CloudWatch Events](monitoring-cloudwatch-events.md)\.
+   For information about using CloudWatch Events to monitor Systems Manager events, see [Monitoring Systems Manager events with Amazon CloudWatch Events](monitoring-cloudwatch-events.md)\.

 1. In the **Select targets by** section, choose **Specifying Tags** to target instances by using Amazon EC2 tags that you previously assigned to the instances\.
 Choose **Manually Selecting Instances** to choose individual instances according to their instance IDs\.
 **Note**
 If you don't see the instances that you want to target, verify that those instances are configured for Systems Manager\.
-For more information, see [Setting Up AWS Systems Manager](systems-manager-setting-up.md)\.
+For more information, see [Setting up AWS Systems Manager](systems-manager-setting-up.md)\.

 1. Choose **Register target**\.

-## Step 3: Register a Run Command Task for the Maintenance Window to Update SSM Agent \(Console\)<a name="mw-walkthrough-console-register-task"></a>
+## Step 3: Register a Run Command task for the maintenance window to update SSM Agent \(console\)<a name="mw-walkthrough-console-register-task"></a>

 Use the following procedure to register a Run Command task for the maintenance window you created in Step 1\.
 The Run Command task updates SSM Agent on the registered targets\.